Transpennine Route Upgrade: Background

-A succession of proposals
+Project history

 Before 2020

 The initial proposal in the 21st century was to electrify the line from Manchester Victoria to Leeds via Huddersfield, with some infill schemes around Manchester.
 This was announced in the 2011 Autumn Statement by the Chancellor of the Exchequer.
 The cost was cited as £290 million and the project was planned to start in 2014.
 In the 2012 High Level Output Specification (HLOS), it was announced there would be additional electrification from Leeds to Selby.

 Northern Powerhouse Rail (sometimes called High Speed 3) was established in 2014 to substantially enhance the economy of the North of England.
 It would have provided new and significantly upgraded railway lines to transform rail services between the region's towns and cities.
 The original scheme would have seen a new high-speed rail line from Liverpool to Warrington then joining the HS2 tunnel which it would share into Manchester Piccadilly.
 From there, the line would have continued via a new through station at Bradford, to Leeds.
 However, in November 2021 the Integrated Rail Plan for the North and Midlands was published which removed all of the new line in Yorkshire, from the plan.

 In March 2015, the Chancellor George Osborne announced there would be an additional rolling programme of improvement and electrification to Hull.
 In July 2012, the UK government announced £4.2 billion of 25 kV AC electrification schemes.
 The Transpennine Route Upgrade from Manchester to York and Selby via Leeds was announced at this time.
 In November 2014, the deputy prime minister Nick Clegg reported on the government's desire to see the whole route upgraded and electrified.

-Manchester Victoria has already had electrification equipment installed as part of the northwest programmes.
+Manchester Victoria had already had electrification equipment installed as part of the precursor North West electrification programme.
 On other parts of the route, including between Leeds and York, bridge raising and other civil engineering works were started in March 2015.
 Other bridges in Tameside between Manchester Victoria and Stalybridge were also worked on.
 Further civil engineering contracts were awarded in 2017.
 Various local authorities have also provided updates.
 On a visit to Leeds on 2 March 2018, Transport Secretary Chris Grayling said the upgrade would continue.